rafasanmartinez/relay-client-guide/README.md

 2. Then run a query using `store-or-netork` fetch policy.
 The first time that you do it, you will see the `Loading...` suspense fallback, since the query is going to the network to get the data.
 3. Run the same query again.
 You will no see the suspense fallback, because the data is already catched in the `Store`.
 4. Run the same query, but this time using `network-only`.
 This time, you will see the suspense fallback, because you are forcing the query to get the data from the network.
-5. Play with entering entries that will produce an error (see sample [error-boundaries](https://github.com/rafasanmartinez/relay-client-guide/tree/error-boundaries)), and you will find that you will need to force `network-only` after entering a pagination (Issues to Display) bigger than 100 to see data again.
+5. Play with entering entries that will produce an error (see sample [error-boundaries](https://github.com/rafasanmartinez/relay-client-guide/tree/error-boundaries)), and you will find that you will need to force `network-only` after entering a pagination(Issues to Display) bigger than 100 to see data again.
+6. Run another query, and make sure that it has data for both the header and the issues list.
+Now, modify the number of issues to display, and set the getch policy to stoer-only.
+You will find that there are not issues to display.
+This is because there event though there is data in the `Store` for the repository header, there is not data in the `Store` yet for a `IssueConnection` object with the new parameters supplied.

 It will be very useful to see the [GitHub´s GraphQL API Reference](https://docs.github.com/en/graphql), specially the following entries: